Search Consultants

 email: mbroderick.cabesearch@cabe.org

 Mary Broderick, Ed.D. is a known and respected educational leader, presenter, and facilitator.
-Mary comes to CABE executive searches with deep experience in board leadership.
+Mary comes to CABE Executive Searches with deep experience in board leadership.

-A 22 year member of the East Lyme Board of Education (1989-2011), Mary served as President of the National School Board Association from April 2011 to April 2012.
+A 22 year member of the East Lyme Board of Education (1989-2011), Mary served as President of the National School Boards Association from April 2011 to April 2012.
 She served on that association’s Board of Directors from 2005 to 2012, representing the Northeast Region from 2005 to 2009.

-A past president of the Connecticut Association of Boards of Education, Mary served as a committee member on the Connecticut State Department of Education on Universal Pre-kindergarten, working with the Governorand regional offices on preschool educaiton and the achievement gap.
+A past president of the Connecticut Association of Boards of Education, Mary served as a committee member on the Connecticut State Department of Education on Universal Pre-kindergarten, working with the Governor and regional offices on preschool education and the achievement gap.
 She also served as a member of her congress member’s Education Roundtable.
 In addition, Mary represented the state association on a state-wide committee on teacher recruitment and retention, as well as the Connecticut Department of Education and Mental Health Task Force.
 From 1994-1999, she co-chaired a regional forum on the issue of quality and diversity in education.
 She also served as president of LEARN, her regional educational service center.

 Mary has presented at a number of national conferences and workshops and has authored numerous articles in national publications, including on leadership and educational quality and diversity.